faghmie/my-first-llm-agent/README.md

-## FYI - This is what Windsurf wrote in VSCodium cause I'm too lazy to write the readme...LOL
+## FYI - This is what Windsurf wrote (except for the name) in VSCodium cause I'm too lazy to write the readme...LOL

 ---

-# Project Overview
+# Simple Software Delivery
 ----

-This project is a comprehensive system designed to streamline the process of managing software development projects.
+This project is a comprehensive system designed to assist with the process of software development.
 It leverages the power of natural language processing (NLP) and machine learning (ML) to automate tasks, improve collaboration, and enhance overall project efficiency.

 ## Features
 --------